What We Do

 There will be no future without the next generation.
 Classical music requires long and expensive training.
 The RPS Young Musicians Programme offers a rare depth of support and commitment to performers at the start of their careers.
 By really understanding what they need, we can offer the right help, when they need it most.The RPS offers a range of opportunities including much needed funding to buy instruments, teaching tailored to individual needs, performance opportunities, workshops designed to encourage more women to develop conducting skills, career development, and the chance to be mentored by an experienced, established performer.
 Read More

 Without new music our art form will die.
 The creativity of living composers lies at the heart of the RPS.
 Today we support new music through commissioning new work, repeat performances, offering professional development training, workshops, residency schemes and by encouraging interaction between composers and audiences.
 Read more

 Explore, listen and join the debate!
 Whether you are a regular listener or just beginning to explore classical music, we want to encourage and stimulate you to listen more and engage in discussion.
 The RPS is a voice for music - putting music at the centre of cultural life.
 Read more

 CHAMPIONS OF EXCELLENCE

-We set the standard and let the world know about the very finest classical music-making.
+We uphold the highest standards and let the world know about the very finest classical music-making.
 From our historic Gold Medal to the annual RPS Music Awards for live music, recognition by the RPS is a guarantee of outstanding musical achievement.
 Read more

 Support our work and make a difference